Suyogya/AspNetCoreAngular/README.md

 }
 ```

-Add `appsettings.json` and `appsettings.<env>.json`, for whichever environment you are running, under project folder.
+Add `appsettings.json` and `appsettings.<env>.json`, for whichever environment we are running, under project folder.

 ### Static File Server for wwwroot
 To serve the files inside `wwwroot` folder, we need to add a middleware.
 Just change the, `Configure` method in `Startup.cs`.